SAST scan

 .gitignore files during SAST scan.
 You can also use the nosemgrep annotation in the code to skip SAST scan.
 Refer to the Semgrep Documentation for more information.

 You can create exception policies to exclude results from the findings page.
-See Create exception policy for more information.
+See create exception policy for more information.

 You can create a finding policy using predefined templates to control which SAST results appear as findings.
 See SAST policies for more information.